 What is Soffit and Fascia: What do they do and Why you need them?

 Soffit and fascia are essential parts of a home’s exterior.
-While some houses here in Fairfield don’t have soffit or fascia, others have significant areas of both.
+While some houses here in Fairfield don’t have soffit or fascia, others have significant areas.
 Fascia is the trim that goes around the eaves.
 The fascia is generally where gutters are mounted to the roof.
 Materials like vinyl, aluminum, or wood can be used for the soffit.
 Soffits and fascia are key parts of a well-designed home’s exterior.

 What is a soffit, anyway?
 It’s the board above the fascia.
 Soffits help “finish off” your roof.
 They are located under your eaves and are usually built of wood, vinyl, aluminum, or some combination thereof.
 A second function of a soffit is to help with home ventilation.